Difficulties Locums Face - Updated July the 30th, 2021

 Bringing Locums Aboard

 You know the signs of exhaustion in your doctors.
 They haven’t left the office on time in weeks.
-Incomplete charts overflow their to-do pile.
+Their to-do pile is overflowing with incomplete charts.
 Staff mutter under their breath about simple mistakes.
 Their last official time off was a half-day to visit the hospital for a cat bite.
 It’s time to bring in a locum and grant that request for a vacation.
 Good thing you have resources to find relief vets:

 Check the Boxes